gyan-sharma/sm-doc/introduction.md

 | **8.
 Application Kits**               | **Asset Tokenization Kit**        | A full-stack accelerator for tokenizing assets, including prebuilt smart contracts and a ready-to-use dApp codebase to jump-start tokenization projects.                                                 | [Asset Tokenization Kit](#asset-tokenization-kit)                                                      |
 ---

-### Platform Components: Detailed Descriptions
+# Platform components: detailed sescription

 Below is an **in-depth** look at each major component.
 We have seamlessly **incorporated** the details on private permissioned networks (Hyperledger Besu, Quorum, Hyperledger Fabric), Layer 1 and Layer 2 public blockchains, participant management, node configuration, transaction signing, code development, and more.
 All content is retained to ensure you have the **full context** needed for enterprise blockchain projects.

-#### **Private Permissioned Networks**
+## **Private Permissioned Networks**

-- **Hyperledger Besu**
-  A blockchain usable for both public and private contexts, supporting IBFT, QBFT, and PoW consensus.
+- **Hyperledger Besu**  A blockchain usable for both public and private contexts, supporting IBFT, QBFT, and PoW consensus.
 Often adopted for permissioned environments needing fine-grained access controls and privacy.

-- **Quorum**
-  A private Ethereum fork incorporating encrypted transactions and privacy features.
+- **Quorum**   A private Ethereum fork incorporating encrypted transactions and privacy features.
 Suitable for enterprises that want Ethereum smart contract compatibility without exposing sensitive data.

-- **Hyperledger Fabric**
-  A modular blockchain allowing pluggable consensus.
+- **Hyperledger Fabric**   A modular blockchain allowing pluggable consensus.
 Widely used in business settings that require robust security, customizable endorsement policies, and efficient performance.

 **Consortium Manager & Participant Permissions**
 In SettleMint, the **Consortium Manager** helps you manage participants for private networks.
 Each participant can have **granular permissions** (e.g., ability to add validating nodes, invite members, or manage governance), ensuring enterprise-class security and **decentralized decision-making**.